sr00t3d/named-check-mx-zones/README.md

 test-site.net   NO          0 mail.test-site.net.
 ERROR
 ```

-## ⚠️ Disclaimer
+## ⚠️ Legal Notice

 > [!WARNING]
-> This software is provided "as-is".
-While extensively tested in named environments.
-The author is not responsible for any data loss.
+> This software is provided "as is".
+Always make sure to test first in a development environment.
+The author is not responsible for any misuse, legal consequences, or data impact caused by this tool.

 ---